Existence of Richter-Peleg Representation for General Preferences: Proofs

-For necessity, let $\succsim$ be a binary relation that admits a Richter-Peleg representation.
-Note that $\succsim$ must be strongly acyclic by Lemma~\ref{lemma:strong_acyclicity}.
-Moreover, by Lemma~\ref{lemma:transitive_closure_2}, it suffices to show that the transitive closure of $\succsim$ can be embedded in a preorder with a countable separating stratification.
+\emph{Necessity.} Suppose $\succsim$ admits a Richter--Peleg representation.
+By Lemma~\ref{lemma:strong_acyclicity}, $\succsim$ is strongly acyclic.
+By Lemma~\ref{lemma:transitive_closure_2}, the preorder $\succsim^t$ also admits a Richter--Peleg representation.
+By Lemma~\ref{lemma:preorder_case}, $\succsim^t$ can therefore be embedded in a preorder possessing a countable separating stratification; that is, $\succsim^t$ is separable. \end{proof}